vzeizer/React_Financial_Dashboard/README.md

-# Project Idea: Interactive Data Exploration & Visualization Dashboard
+# Portfolio Project: Interactive Data Exploration & Visualization Dashboard

 - This project aims to create a web application where you can showcase insights from a chosen dataset through interactive visualizations.
 It demonstrates your ability to process data, extract meaning, and present it effectively using web technologies.
 - Core Concept: